borud/nethsm/README.md

-# Go library for NetHSM
+# Go library for Nitrokey NetHSM

 This is a Go library for working with the [Nitrokey NetHSM](https://www.nitrokey.com/products/nethsm).
 It provides a wrapper around the API types that are generated from the OpenAPI specification to make life a bit easier for those using Nitrokey NetHSM.